 You remember Henry Hudson, don’t you?
-The guy that was looking for a northern passage to Asia but explored the Hudson River instead.
+The guy who was looking for a northern passage to Asia but explored the Hudson River instead.
 Yep, that’s him.

-There has been much written about Henry Hudson’s exploration of the Hudson, yet very little is out there about his life prior to his sailing exploits.
-Most people also know little of what became of him after his well documented trip.
+Much has been written about Henry Hudson’s exploration of the Hudson, yet very little is known about his life before his sailing exploits.
+Most people also know little of what became of him after his well-documented trip.

-Now keep in mind that much of the historical writings clearly contain certain prejudices and misconceptions of those times.
+Remember that much of the historical writings contain certain prejudices and misconceptions of those times.
 Therefore, what you read and who wrote it can put a serious twist on the same story.

 Some Background On Hudson

-At the time that Hudson undertook his third search for a northern passage in the Half Moon, he was already a well known navigator in Europe.
-He was especially known for being an Arctic navigator.
-That’s an explorer who is crazy enough to put to sea in a small ship with ten to 18 crew and head up to ice filled and foggy arctic waters to have a look around, and of course return alive and with an intact ship.
+Hudson was already a well-known European navigator when he undertook his third search for a northern passage in the Half Moon.
+He was primarily known for being an Arctic navigator.
+That’s an explorer who is crazy enough to put to sea in a small ship with ten to 18 crew and head up to ice-filled and foggy arctic waters to look around and, of course, return alive and with an intact ship.
 This was not something that most explorers were lining up to get a shot at.
-It is however something that Henry Hudson built his name on based on two such expeditions prior to his jaunt up the Hudson River.
+However, Henry Hudson built his name on it based on two such expeditions before his excursion up the Hudson River.

 Why A Northwest Passage To The Pacific Ocean?

-The Dutch East India Company in the Netherlands had for some time been wanting to increase their presence and profits from commerce with Asian countries.
+For some time, the Dutch East India Company in the Netherlands wanted to increase its presence and profits from commerce with Asian countries.
 They faced several obstacles in achieving this.
-The first being the distance and time it took to navigate to Asia via conventional routes.
+The first was the distance and time it took to navigate to Asia via conventional routes.
 Getting there and back the same way as other trading nations gave them no edge.
-The second being that either cape that needed to be rounded were controlled by Spain and Portugal.
-Both were long standing enemies of the Dutch who would not be overly pleased to see a Dutch ship plying their waters and elbowing in on their trade.
+The second was that Spain and Portugal controlled either cape that needed to be rounded.
+Both were long-standing enemies of the Dutch, and they would not be overly pleased to see a Dutch ship plying their waters and elbowing in on their trade.

 The Dutch East India Company was already sold on the idea that a navigable northern passage existed.
 So they hired the top dog, Englishman Henry Hudson, to sail a Dutch ship for a Dutch company and find it.
-They however knew of his reputation for being independent, and not wanting to waste money on side trips, they issued very defined sailing orders.
+They, however, knew of his reputation for being independent and wanting to save money on side trips, they issued very defined sailing orders.
 He was to sail only north, find the passage, and report back home with charts in hand.
-On the 26 of April in 1609 Hudson took to the sea in a rather small vessel named the Half Moon with a crew of 18 and headed north.
+On the 26th of April in 1609, Hudson took to the sea in a relatively small vessel named the Half Moon, which had a crew of 18, and headed north.

 Hitting some rough sailing on his northward journey, Henry made a unilateral decision that the elusive passage was not north of Russia and that access to it could be found somewhere along the North American coast.
 So orders be damned, he turns west until he reaches North America, then cruises down the coast to the Chesapeake and then back up and into New York Harbor.